 Performance measurement for year-end compensation for each employee is subject to a multi-dimensional process, which considers, amongst other factors, individual, global and business segment performance.
 This takes into account financial as well as non-financial performance metrics.
 The Company has a Global Incentive Compensation Discretion Policy that sets forth standards for managers on the use of discretion when making annual compensation decisions and considerations for assessing risk management and outcomes The policy specifically provides that all managers must consider whether their team members managed risk appropriately and effectively managed and supervised the risk control practices of the employees reporting into them during the performance year.
 Managers are trained on these requirements annually and are required to certify compliance with the applicable requirements.
 In addition, conduct, culture, and core values must be considered in the year-end performance evaluation process by considering whether the employee performed his/her job responsibilities in ways consistent with the Company's culture and core values (see section 1).
+From 2020, in line with the Company's new core value of Committing to Diversity and Inclusion, a new criteria was added to performance measurement to ensure focus on diversity and inclusion when making compensation decisions.
 During the year-end performance and compensation processes, managers are provided with an Employee Performance Dashboard, which is an aggregation of performance inputs, including the areas of Risk Management, Conduct and Control.
 These inputs are included in the Company's compensation system to ensure these factors are taken into account in compensation decisions.